Why visit with Travel2Palestine?

 What should I wear?

 Dress code is pretty relaxed in Palestinian areas.
-Generally you will feel comfortable in shirts with a sleeve and you should avoid tops that show your chest area.
+Generally you will feel comfortable in shirts with a sleeve and you should avoid tops that show your chest area and upper arms (neither men nor women should wear vest tops).
 Knee length or below skirts and trousers are very suitable.
 Women may wish to take a shawl to cover their heads when visiting religious sites.

 In some orthodox Jewish areas of Jerusalem, such as Mea She’arim, women are required to wear long sleeved shirts and skirts.
 Men are also expected to dress modestly.